lkesteloot/unsong/unsong.md

 We walked back to the Cometspawn hand in hand.
 Five pairs of eyes focused on us.

-“ROS-AILE-KAPHILUTON…” I said, and Sohu started writing furiously on a notepad in front of her.
+“ROS-AILE-KAPHILUTON...”
+I said, and Sohu started writing furiously on a notepad in front of her.
 I mumbled once, to break the string, to mention the Name rather than use it, then continued.
-“MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN…” The son and daughters of the Comet King listened, quietly, let the sounds of God’s secret and holy Name echo through the depths of the Rocky Mountains, heard the syllables that could only end in apocalypse or salvation.
+“MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”
+The son and daughters of the Comet King listened, quietly, let the sounds of God’s secret and holy Name echo through the depths of the Rocky Mountains, heard the syllables that could only end in apocalypse or salvation.

-“…MEH-MEH-MEH-MEH-MEH-MEH!”
+“...
+MEH-MEH-MEH-MEH-MEH-MEH!”